sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/README.md

 To analyze the changes in gas price and gas used for contract transactions on Ethereum over time and determine if there is a correlation with the results seen in Part B. Create a graph showing the change in gas price over time, a graph showing the change in gas used for contract transactions over time, and identify if the most popular contracts use more or less than the average gas used.

 #### Data Source:
-The data used in this analysis was fetched from two CSV files stored in an S3 bucket.
-The highligted fields in the data schema is used in the source code to obtain the results.
+The data used in this analysis was fetched from a CSV file stored in an S3 bucket:

-transactions.csv: [hash, nonce, block_hash, block_number, transaction_index, from_address, to_address, value, gas, gas_price, input, block_timestamp, max_fee_per_gas, max_priority_fee_per_gas, transaction_type]

-contracts.csv: [address, bytecode, function_sighashes, is_erc20, is_erc721, block_number]
+***transactions.csv:*** The transactions file contains information about Ethereum transactions.

 #### Source Code:
 ```sh